dbierer/php-class-notes/apache-nov-2017.md

 * Q: Log format codes docs?

+* Q: from Christopher Young to All Participants: How can we see what ./configure flags a distribution used when building their verison of Apache?
+* Q: from Francois Dupras to All Participants: do why it was installed as apache2 instead of httpd? is that the prefix argument?
+* Q: from Christopher Young to All Participants: I can do httpd -V and get some info, but not all of the flags.

 ## ERRATA
 * 52: must Linux s/be most Linux
 * 52: bad char in code